syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

     Assertion window
     {:.caption}

-11. After all tests and assertion are created, right-click on the Test method and click Run Tests to run the test as follows.
+11. After all the tests and assertion have been created, right-click the Test method, and click Run Tests to run the test as follows.

     ![Test method and click Run Tests ](UIAutomation_images/UIAutomation_img7.png)